UPDATE: Legal Research in Serbia

-- Here are the related regulations (including issues such as use of force by police, safe transportation of children, and identifying drivers who have physical disabilities).
+- Here are the related regulations of the Ministry of the Interior (including issues such as use of force by police and firearm regulations).

 - Military laws are published by the Ministry of Defense.

-Expert is another fee based provider and a searchable database (in Serbian) of or all laws, acts and court cases in Serbia.
+Ekspert is another fee-based provider and a searchable database (in Serbian) of or all laws, acts and court cases in Serbia.

-Criminal cases for crimes with penalties of no more than ten years of imprisonment and civil cases involving disputes between natural persons living within either a single municipality or a small cluster of municipalities are heard by the Basic Courts.
-The civil cases include property questions, family law, most ordinary employment issues, and other common disputes that arise between people, though there are also Magistrates Courts to efficiently dispense with the very smallest civil claims and minor crimes such as traffic offenses.
-The Belgrade First Basic Court is particularly active and has an informative web site that includes links to the country’s laws at http://www.prvisud.rs/zakoni.
+Serbian Courts: Criminal cases for crimes with penalties of no more than ten years of imprisonment and civil cases involving disputes between natural persons living within either a single municipality or a small cluster of municipalities are heard by the Basic Courts.
+Civil cases include property questions, family law, most ordinary employment issues, and other common disputes that arise between people, though there are also Magistrates Courts to efficiently dispense with the very smallest civil claims and minor crimes such as traffic offenses.
+The Belgrade First Basic Court is particularly active and has an informative web site.
 Here is the Second Basic Court in Belgrade.

 Other Basic Courts: